 Yes, households who are long term stayers (14-days or longer) at a hotel/motel are eligible to apply.
 The monthly amount will be based on efficiency apartments fair market rents.
 Households will have to provide a past due statement from the hotel/motel and documentation showing payments have been previously paid to the hotel/motel.

-Please email [email protected] to update your information, please include past information and updated information.
+Please email [email protected]a.gov to update your information, please include past information and updated information.

 Yes.
 If your rent is not past due, but you are unable to pay your utilities and have a bill showing the past due amount you can apply for utility assistance.
 This program cannot pay utilities and leave your rent past due.
 Unpaid utilities must be due to Covid-19.

 Electric, Water/Sewer, Gas, Garbage Pickup, Fuel Oil, and Internet

 Yes, households with Housing Choice/Section 8 vouchers are eligible to apply.
 This program can help with the tenant’s portion of the rent and utilities as deemed eligible.
 Tenant and Landlords must ensure that past due rent amounts do not include the amount section 8 covers.
 Any payment of funds for ineligible amounts must be repaid back to the program.